redaGit/wk415/README.md

-# Welcome to the EVPN Containerlab Workshop
+# Welcome to the Containerlab & EVPN Workshop

 This README is your starting point into the hands on section.